YoungMayor/shellbase-api-nextjs/CONTRIBUTING.md

-# 👐 Contributing to Cheatography
+# 👐 Contributing to ShellBase

-Thanks for your interest in contributing to **Cheatography** – a simple and powerful cheatsheet API for command-line tools!
+Thanks for your interest in contributing to **ShellBase** – a simple and powerful cheatsheet API for command-line tools!

 We welcome all contributions: adding new commands, improving documentation, fixing bugs, or suggesting features.